-\triangleright A fixed quantity m_i can be ascribed to every object i, determined by the relation $\frac{m}{m}$ where Δv is the velocity change produced by the collision.
-The number m_i is called the mass of the object i.
+\triangleright A fixed quantity m_i can be ascribed to every object i, determined by the relation where Δv is the velocity change produced by the collision.
+The quantity m_i is called the mass of the object i.

-$$\frac{dv_1}{\Delta v_1} = -\frac{\Delta v_1}{\Delta v_2} \tag{17}$$
+$$\frac{m_2}{m_1} = -\frac{\Delta v_1}{\Delta v_2} \tag{17}$$

-The more difficult it is to move an object, the higher the number.
+The more difficult it is to move an object, the higher the mass value.
 In order to have mass values that are common to everybody, the mass value for one particular, selected object has to be fixed in advance.
-This special object, shown in Figure 66, is called the standard kilogram and is kept with great care in a glass container in Sèvres near Paris.
-The standard kilogram is touched only once every few years because otherwise dust, humidity, or scratches would change its mass.
-By the way, the standard kilogram is not kept under vacuum, because this would lead to outgassing and thus to changes in its mass.
-The standard kilogram determines the value of the mass of every other object in the world.
+Until 2019, there really was one such special object in the world, shown in Figure 66; it was called the standard kilogram.
+It was kept with great care in a glass container in Sèvres near Paris.
+Until 2019, the standard kilogram determined the value of the mass of every other object in the world.
+The standard kilogram was touched only once every few years because otherwise dust, humidity, or scratches would change its mass.
+For example, the standard kilogram was not kept under vacuum, because this would lead to outgassing and thus to changes in its mass.
+All the care did not avoid the stability issues though, and in 2019, the kilogram unit has been redefined using the fundamental constants G (indirectly, via the caesium transition frequency), c and \hbar that are shown in Figure 1.
+Since that change, everybody can produce his or her own standard kilogram in the laboratory - provided that sufficient care is used.